Travels with V

 Most of the reliefs are damaged, When Portuguese soldiers were stationed here they fired guns into the cave.
 But the beauty of them can’t be destroyed.

 In a smaller cave nearby five young boys dance wildly to Hindi disco blasting out from a bluetooth speaker.
 Selfieterrorists are everywhere bouncing into people as they try to find the right angle.
 Monkeys steal or are given food by families with picnic baskets.
-Painfully cute puppies also stumble around trying to find a snack.
+Painfully cute puppies also stumble around begging for a snack.

 We also see, for the first time, the black kite, big brown birds of prey always circling above places where they can expect humans to throw away something eatable.
 One of the kites have a chick in a tree right next to a terrace where we eat our lunch.